-Marrakech – and its chaotic and delightful, spellbinding, mysterious metropolis – is the fourth largest city (after Casablanca, Fes and Tangier), and a must-see on any Moroccan trip.
+Marrakech is chaotic and delightful, spellbinding, and a mysterious metropolis.
+It the fourth largest city in Morocco and has quickly become the most popular for travellers.
 Sometimes dubbed the ‘Red city’, Marrakech is bathed in a reddish pink ochre pigment.
-An imperial city, built by Berber empire, Marrakech is also one of the busiest cities in Africa – as both a popular tourist destination and major economic centre.
-Two distinct areas make up Marrakech – the “medina”, or old city, which is home to the markets and main Jemaa el-Fnaa square – and the modern city, which is the residential and commercial side of town.
-Here is a quick guide to Marrakech, Morocco, to help you know when and how to visit, and what to see and do.
+Two distinct areas make up Marrakech.
+There is the “medina” or old city, which is home to the markets and main Jemaa el-Fnaa square.
+Then there is the modern city, which is the residential and commercial side of town.
+Here is a quick guide to Marrakech to help you plan your visit.

 Known for: History, opulence, chaos and charm